top of page

 Mindset by Carol Dweck

 Many adults were praised for being “smart” as kids.
-While it may have felt encouraging at the time, that kind of praise can set up a perfectionist mindset and a fear of failure.
+While this praise may have felt encouraging at the time, it can lead to a perfectionist mindset and a fear of failure.
 You might hesitate to try new things, feel anxious about making mistakes, or believe your worth is tied to being “right” or “talented.”

-Carol Dweck, a psychologist at Stanford, introduced the idea of the fixed mindset versus the growth mindset.
-A fixed mindset says your intelligence and abilities are set in stone.
-A growth mindset sees them as skills that can be developed over time.
+Carol Dweck, a psychologist at Stanford University, introduced the concept of the fixed mindset versus the growth mindset.
+A fixed mindset suggests that your intelligence and abilities are set in stone.
+In contrast, a growth mindset views them as skills that can be developed over time.

 If you’ve ever felt stuck because you were labeled “smart,” her work can help you rewrite that story — starting with your self-talk.